Sue Li always knew she was going to be a writer.

 It’s a strange sight.
 Medical students not pounding the keys of their laptops.
 Not tapping on the screens of their iPhones.
 Not talking about going to an event or pursuing a research opportunity.
 In fact, not talking at all.
 Just dipping brushes into bright acrylic paints and with the focus and childlike joy of their younger selves, creating a landscape from the blank canvas in front of them. (more…)

 Every year, students at the Icahn School of Medicine write Op-Ed articles about topics in health care and advocacy to culminate InFocus 4.
-Eric Silberman’s article, “Let’s Not Forget About Alzheimer’s” was one of the 10 exemplary articles selected to appear in the 2016 issue of Physicians as Advocates—InFocus 4.
-We share his story.
-Read more
+Charlotte Austin’s article, “Looking In” was one of the 10 exemplary articles selected to appear in the Physicians as Advocates—InFocus 4, and focuses on marginalized identities.
+We share her story. (more…)